nikoschatzi/Connect-Four/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 The repository includes the implementation of Score4 game.
-The algorithm was implemented in the Computer Systems Security course of the 9th semester of DUTh.
+The algorithm was implemented in the VLSI course of the 9th semester of ECE DUTh which was supervised by Associate professor George Dimitrakopoulos.

 This implementation uses:
 - two primes to calculate n